How Jesuits Are Responding to the Border Crisis: Solidarity and Accompaniment

 Read more about my pilgrimage to Del Camino Jesuit Border Ministries here.
 And keep up with the Jesuits ministry on the border by subscribing to their podcast.

 Eric Clayton is the deputy director of communications at the Jesuit Conference of Canada and the United States.
-In his role, he manages the award-winning weekly column “Now Discern This,” a series on Ignatian spirituality and everyday living, as well produces video, audio and other digital content to share the riches of Ignatian spirituality with a general audience.
-Eric is also the author of two books on Ignatian spirituality: “My Life with the Jedi: The Spirituality of Star Wars” and “Cannonball Moments: Telling Your Story, Deepening Your Faith”, both from Loyola Press.
-A third book on Ignatian spirituality and peace is forthcoming from Brazos Press in 2025.
-Learn more: ericclaytonwrites.com.
+He is the author of three books on Ignatian spirituality: “Finding Peace Here and Now: How Ignatian Spirituality Leads Us to Healing and Wholeness”, “My Life with the Jedi: The Spirituality of Star Wars” and “Cannonball Moments: Telling Your Story, Deepening Your Faith”, and the co-author of the children’s book, “Our Mother Too: Mary Embraces the World.”
+Learn more at ericclaytonwrites.com.

 Related Items of Interest